openbmc/docs/security/obmc-security-response-team-guidelines.md

     - Inform contacts this is private work as part of the OpenBMC security response team.
 For example, link these guidelines.
     - Coordinate with all stakeholders and keep them informed.
+   The decision to forward information about the proboem or bring in contributors should be made by the security response team.

 4. For OpenBMC problems:
     1. Determine if this is a high severity problem.
 Example using